Modern History Playlist

 Fun Facts

-The battle lasted only a few hours; real cause was treachery.
+The battle technically lasted only a few hours; the real cause of the victory was treachery rather than military superiority.

-Clive returned to England enormously wealthy after Plassey.
+Clive returned to England enormously wealthy after Plassey, leading to later scrutiny over his methods.

 Mains Key Points